 Multifactor Authentication for athenaOne Login

-MFA adds a layer of protection for sensitive information in athenaOne by requiring users to provide two or more pieces of evidence (factors) to confirm their identity during login, where one of these factors is their password.
-This feature allows athenaOne customers to enable MFA that is built natively within athenaOne’s login functionality and extends to all applications accepting athenaOne user credentials, including athenaOne Mobile and athenaText mobile apps.
+MFA adds a layer of protection for sensitive information in athenaOne by requiring users to provide two or more authentication methods (or “factors”) during login, where one of these methods is their password.
+MFA is built natively within athenaOne’s login functionality and extends to all applications accepting athenaOne user credentials, including athenaOne Mobile and athenaText mobile apps.
+By default, MFA is not enforced for logins using single sign-on (SSO) because those identity providers may already impose their own MFA requirements.

 -